DeisData/deisdata.github.io/shell/shell-scripts/index.md

 ## Questions of the day:
 - How can I save and re-use commands?

-## Fun Resources
-- [Bash Help Sheet](https://www.shell-tips.com/sheets/bash-help-sheet.pdf) has shortcuts for quick navigating and editing in your shell
-- [Mastering Bash with Tips and Tricks](https://www.shell-tips.com/shell/) has some great examples of how scripts can be used in a variety of ways.v
-- [30 Bash Script Examples](https://linuxhint.com/30_bash_script_examples/) depicts some basic to more complex scripting examples
-- [StackOverflow thread of most powerful examples of Unix Commands or Scripts every programmer should know](https://stackoverflow.com/questions/1102986/most-powerful-examples-of-unix-commands-or-scripts-every-programmer-should-know) is old but has some great examples.
-In general, StackOverflow is a great community for technical questions.

 ## Writing Shell Scripts
 ### Shabang the top line of a script: